PetersonDave/petersondave.github.io/_posts/2015-10-13-Session-Management-Options-for-Sitecore-8-PaaS-in-Azure.markdown

 ###SQL

 Sitecore's custom SQL session provider allows the ability for Sitecore to flush session data on the ```Session_End``` event.
-You can continue to use this method in Azure, but the preparation for deployment to Azure SQL involves an additional step than on premise solutions.
+You can continue to use this method in Azure, but the preparation for deployment to Azure SQL involves an additional step than on-premise solutions.
 If you try to export the Sessions database to an SQL Azure .bacpac format, you'll run into an error during the export.
 In order to successfully export to a .bacpac, delete the ```CreateTables``` stored procedure using the statement below:

 ```DROP PROCEDURE [dbo].[CreateTables]```